 I'm a firm believer that you have to understand, read, and respect the genres you are mixing, or you shouldn't write it.

 In recent paranormals romances I've read, the author didn't have a clue about fantasy or that you shouldn’t steal a prominent writer’s worldbuilding because it is blatantly obvious and annoying.
-One had a magic system that was a generic mishmash mixed with a complete HIGHLANDER TV show rip-off with swords, decapitations, and magic being transferred.
+One had a magic system that was a generic mishmash as well as a complete HIGHLANDER rip-off with swords, decapitations, and magic being transferred.

 Another took the Harry Potter universe with its magic system and world, then tossed in her characters.